silvialiverani/PReMiuM-R-package/doc_files/docs/index.md

 This repository is home to _.md_ files rendered to html at [PReMiuM](https://premium-r-package.readthedocs.io/en/latest/).

-See [Updating the Docs](/updating/) for instructions to modify content in this repository.

 ### EnviroTyping

 Dirichlet Process Bayesian Clustering, Profile Regression